honkhost/mapchooser-extended/README.md

 - Map group (This is not group cooldown, but to prevent nominate a map from the same group)
 - Cooldown based on cooldown.cfg (no reset cooldown)

+### If you like to use the mapgroup cooldown without Admin or VIP map check original branch! or else check master if you like to

 ## Credits to
 - Powerlord
 - Zuko